-Humanity & Inclusion's emergency response is underway.
-Teams in Ukraine & Moldova include experts in rehabilitation, logistics, mental health and psychosocial support, basic needs, and the inclusion of persons with disabilities and older people.
+Humanity & Inclusion's emergency response is underway in Ukraine and Moldova.
+Our teams include experts in rehabilitation, logistics, mental health and psychosocial support, basic needs, and the inclusion of persons with disabilities and older people.

 In addition to providing specialized rehabilitation services, psychosocial support and cash distribution, among other initiatives, Humanity & Inclusion is distributing assistive mobility devices such as wheelchairs, canes and walkers.
 A mobile mental health team is visiting centers housing displaced people.
 Humanity & Inclusion is working alongside fellow actors responding to the emergency to help implement inclusive humanitarian aid and ensure that populations experiencing the most vulnerability can access vital resources.

-In Lviv, our rehabilitation specialists are caring burn victims and patients requiring amputations, as well as training physical therapists on treating conflict-related injuries.
+In Lviv, our rehabilitation specialists are caring for burn victims and patients requiring amputations, as well as training physical therapists to treat conflict-related injuries.
 In eastern Ukraine, where the needs are greatest, our teams are distributing mobility devices and hygiene supplies.

 Press statements are available here.
 For media inquiries, please contact Mica Bevington at [email protected].

 As Humanity & Inclusion's crisis response evolves and expands, we'll share key updates here:

 After their house was bombed, Tamara and her adult son Mykhailo abandoned it.
 With temporary shelter in Dnipro and Humanity & Inclusion’s services, they’ve received the help they need.